Kochen-Specker Contextuality: Contextuality as a property of nature

 where $\mu_P: \Omega \rightarrow [0,1]$ is the probability density associated with the preparation procedure $P$, i.e., $\int d\lambda \mu_P(\lambda)=1$, and $\xi_{M,k}:\Omega \rightarrow [0,1]$ represent the indicator function associated with the outcome $k$ of $M$, satisfying ${\sum_k \xi_{M,k}(\lambda) =1}$, for all $\lambda\in \Omega$.

+Equation~\eqref{spont} is reminiscent of the expression for joint measurements or local hidden state models arising in the context of quantum steering~\cite{Uola:2020RMP}.
+In fact, some formal equivalence between Spekkens's preparation contextuality and these two phenomena has been shown~\cite{Tavakoli:2020PRR}.
+This is no longer true if the set of states under consideration does not include all quantum states or if one also considers measurement noncontextuality, in addition to preparation noncontextuality; see \citet{Selby2021} for further details.
+Finally, we recall that another notion of steering, based on the original argument by \citet{Schrodinger35}, was shown to hold for a Spekkens-noncontextual toy theory by \citet{Spekkens:2007PRA}.
+This notion of steering, however, does not coincide with the one introduced by \citet{Wiseman:2007PRL} and used by \cite{Tavakoli:2020PRR}.

-The condition of noncontextuality, then, amounts to the requirement that to each equivalence class in the operational model corresponds the same description in the ontological model.
-In other words, if $P\sim P'$ then $\mu_P=\mu_{P'}$ (condition of {\it preparation noncontextuality}) and if $(M,k)\sim (M',k')$, then $\xi_{M,k}=\xi_{M',k'}$ (condition of {\it measurement noncontextuality}).
-It is then possible to obtain a contradiction between the above assumptions and the predictions of quantum mechanics, hence, showing the impossibility of a noncontextual ontological model.
+The condition of noncontextuality, then, amounts to the requirement that the same description in the ontological model corresponds to each equivalence class in the operational model.
+In other words, if $P\sim P'$ then $\mu_P=\mu_{P'}$, (condition of preparation noncontextuality) and if $(M,k)\sim (M',k')$, then $\xi_{M,k}=\xi_{M',k'}$ (condition of {\it measurement noncontextuality}).
+It is then possible to obtain a contradiction between the previously stated assumptions and the predictions of quantum mechanics, hence, showing the impossibility of a noncontextual ontological model.